Right of entry arrangements

-The Act should be amended to require the union to specify in the Entry Notice, which must be given 24 hours prior to the meeting, the general purpose/nature of the visit, the date of the proposed visit and whether they will be attending either during an authorised rest beak or the regular meal break.
+The Act should be amended to require the union to specify in the Entry Notice, which must be given 24 hours prior to the meeting, the general purpose/nature of the visit, the date of the proposed visit and whether they will be attending either during an authorised rest break or the regular meal break.

 Union permits should have a photograph identifying the union representative, similar to a drivers licence.
 Right of entry should be regulated under the Act and not be a permitted matter for variation through an Enterprise Agreement.

-- Entry Notices should have the time of the proposed visit (either authorised rest break or regular meal break) and the general purpose/nature of the visit.
+- Entry Notices should have the time of the proposed visit (either authorised rest break or regular meal break) and outline the general purpose/nature of the visit.

 - Union permits should have a photograph of the union official.